nforgeio/neonKUBE/Lib/Neon.Kube.Operator/README.md

-﻿Neon.Kube.Operator
+Neon.Kube.Operator
 ==================

-**INTERNAL USE ONLY:** Common code for neonKUBE operator implementations.
+**INTERNAL USE ONLY:** Common code for NEONKUBE operator implementations.